tfeb/csvf/README.md

 # `csvf`
 The CSV Filter is a simple field extractor for CSV files, written in Python 2 (as it's quite old).

-Until recently this existed only as a gist, but since it's going to be souped up somewhat it is now a proper repo.
+Until recently this existed only as a gist, but since it's now been souped up somewhat it is now a proper repo.

 ## What it can do
 It works as a filter, so you want to use it as